USING IRONXL

 End Sub

 Before adding the value to the worksheet, a foreach loop is used to read each value from the DataTable.
-The SaveAsCsv function is used to save the data into a CSV file once they have all been put into the worksheet using file name as a parameter.
-A delimiter can be used as an optional argument if it is not required.
+The SaveAsCsv function is used to save the data into a CSV file once they have all been put into the worksheet using the file name as a parameter.
+A delimiter can be used as an optional argument if it is required.
 The library then assists in writing data to a CSV file.
 There is another way to read CSV files besides Microsoft Excel using Notepad.
 Also, the method Save is used to save the same into the given file format.

 How to Export to CSV in .NET Core, Figure 7: OUTPUT Excel file test.csv OUTPUT Excel file test.csv

 Above is the output of the code sample that was run.
 Every piece of information from the data table has been separately added to the freshly created Excel sheet in the screenshot.
-Alternatively, it can also be converted into a stream as part of the Web Application to return files that can be downloaded from the client side.
+Alternatively, it can also be converted into a stream as part of the Web Application to return files that can be downloaded from the client-side.

 For more information on exporting data from DataTable to Excel, please check this tutorial page.